Tesla Info: Do I have free supercharging?

 - For clarity, any car with unlimited supercharging delivered after that very original unlimited supercharging scheme, ie since referrals for supercharging started, were limited to the first owner only.

-- Tesla having dropped the 400kwh allowance on cars without free supercharging, have adopted a referral scheme where 1000 free supercharging miles are awarded, although even this has beem 4000 miles at one point.
+- Tesla having dropped the 400kwh allowance on cars without free supercharging, have adopted a referral scheme where 1000 free supercharging miles are awarded, although even this has been 4000 miles at one point.
 These miles need to be used within a fixed time window.
-For the purposes of this, we're going to ignore this as its largely just a credit to your paid supercharging account although even 1000 miles is not 1000 miles and is converted to a number of kwh and M3 owners seem to get more miles than an MX owner due to the efficiency differences.
+For the purposes of this, we're going to ignore this as its largely just a monetary credit to your paid supercharging account.

 - Just when you thought you understood it, when Tesla have a car with transferable unlimited free supercharging returned to them, either by part exchange or end of lease, they are removing the unlimited free supercharging.
-As a result, a 2016 car which previously was a safe bet to having unlimited free supercharging, may no longer have it even if bought privately if its been through Teslas hands.
+As a result, a 2016 car which previously was a safe bet to having unlimited free supercharging, may no longer have it even if bought privately if its been through Teslas hands since the change in policy.

 If you're a little confused and bemused by all this then you are not the only ones.
 A relatively simple thing has become very complex with multiple permutations and with changing dates, but it boils down to some quite simple basics on a given car, indicated by the option code: